Mount Kosciuszko: Etymology and charting

 The approach was made from Geehi Valley.
 After climbing Hannel’s Spur, the peak now named Mount Townsend was reached.
 Here Strzelecki used his instruments to make observations.
 Mt Townsend is Australia's second highest mountain, adjacent to and almost the same height as Mt Kosciuszko, and Strzelecki saw that the neighbouring peak was slightly higher.
-In the presence of Macarthur he named the higher summit Mount Kosciusko after the famous Polish-Lithuanian military leader who died in 1817.
+In the presence of Macarthur he named the higher summit Mount Kosciusko after the Polish-Lithuanian military leader who died in 1817.
 As it was late, Macarthur decided to return to camp and Strzelecki alone climbed the Kosciuszko summit.

 Based on Strzelecki’s records, Australia’s highest summit was mapped.
 A cartographical mistake made in an edition of Victorian maps transposed Mount Kosciusko to the position of the present Mount Townsend.
 Later editions of the map continued to show the original location.
 NSW maps did not make this mistake.

 The Victorian error created confusion.
 In 1885, Austrian explorer Robert von Lendenfeld, guided by James M. Spencer, a local pastoralist, aided by a map containing the transposition error, reached Mount Townsend believing it was Mount Kosciusko.
 According to Spencer, the local Aboriginals called Mount Kosciusko Tar-gan-gil.
 Like Strzelecki, Lendenfeld also observed that the neighbouring peak was higher.
 He named it Mount Townsend to honour the surveyor who in 1846 traversed the peak.

 Lendenfeld claimed he had identified and reached the highest peak of the continent.
 The NSW Department of Mines discovered Lendenfeld's mistake and assigned the name Mount Townsend to the second-highest mountain of the range.
 Lendenfeld's announcement created further confusion.
 When Lendenfeld's mistake was corrected, a popular legend was created that the established names of the two mountains were swapped rather than re-educate the populace of the name of the highest mountain.

 The confusion was straightened out in 1940 by B. T. Dowd, a cartographer and historian of the NSW Lands Department.
 His study reaffirmed that the mountain named by Strzelecki as Mount Kosciuszko was indeed, as the NSW maps had always shown, Australia’s highest summit.
 When Macarthur’s field book of the historical journey was published in 1941 by C. Daley, it further confirmed Dowd’s clarification.
 This means that Targangil, mentioned in Spencer’s 1885 article, was the indigenous name of Mount Townsend, not of Mount Kosciusko.
 According to A. E. J. Andrews, Mount Kosciuszko had no indigenous name.
 Detailed analysis of the mountain history can be found in books by H. P. G. Clews and in the cited A.E.J.
 Andrews' book Kosciusko: The Mountain in History.

 The name of the mountain was previously spelled "Mount Kosciusko", an Anglicisation, but the spelling "Mount Kosciuszko" was officially adopted in 1997 by the Geographical Names Board of New South Wales.
 The traditional English pronunciation of Kosciuszko is /ˌkɒziˈʌskoʊ/ KOZ-ee-US-koh, but the pronunciation /kɒˈʃʊʃkoʊ/ kosh-UUSH-koh is now sometimes used, which is substantially closer to the Polish pronunciation /pl/ kosh-CHYUUSH-koh.